TuSimple seeking $250 million in new funding to scale self-driving trucks – TechCrunch

 Autonomous trucking existed in relative obscurity until high-profile engineers from Google launched Otto, a self-driving truck startup that was quickly acquired by Uber in August 2016.
 Startups Embark and the now defunct Starsky Robotics also launched in 2016.
 Meanwhile, TuSimple quietly scaled.
 In late 2017, TuSimple raised $55 million with plans to use those funds to scale up testing to two full truck fleets in China and the U.S. By 2018, TuSimple started testing on public roads, beginning with a 120-mile highway stretch between Tucson and Phoenix in Arizona and another segment in Shanghai.

-Others have emerged in the past two years, including Ike Robotics and Kodiak Robotics.
+Others have emerged in the past two years, including Ike and Kodiak Robotics.
 Even Waymo is pursuing self-driving trucks.
 Waymo has talked about trucks since at least 2017, but its self-driving trucks division began noticeably ramping up operations after April 2019, when it hired more than a dozen engineers and the former CEO of failed consumer robotics startup Anki Robotics.
 More recently, Amazon-backed Aurora has stepped into trucks.

 TuSimple stands out for a number of reasons.
 It has managed to raise $298 million with a valuation of more than $1 billion, putting it into unicorn status.
 It has a large workforce and well-known partners like UPS.
 It also has R&D centers and testing operations in China and the United States.
 TuSimple’s research and development occurs in Beijing and San Diego.
 It has test centers in Shanghai and Tucson, Arizona.